appcircleio/appcircle-ios-build-simulator/README.md

 # Appcircle Xcodebuild For Simulator

 This step builds your application for the iOS Simulator in x86 architecture which is required for the Preview on Device (Appcircle simulator) feature.
-This step creates an unsigned xarchive file.
+This step creates an unsigned `xarchive` file.

-Similar to the Xcode Archive & Export step, this step also uses main configuration parameters like project path, scheme and Xcode version and additionally use parameters like -sdk iphonesimulator, -destination generic/platform=iOS and PLATFORM_NAME=iphonesimulator.
+Similar to the Xcode Archive & Export step, this step also uses main configuration parameters like project path, scheme and Xcode version and additionally use parameters like `-sdk iphonesimulator`, `-destination generic/platform=iOS` and `PLATFORM_NAME=iphonesimulator`.

 This will output an xarchive file and lets you use the build on the virtual devices like simulators.